tritonJS826/masters-way/README.md

 `pnpm run install:all`

-3. Create .env file inside all modules with variables from .env.local.example
+3. Create .env file inside all modules with variables from .env.local.example (run "useEnvs.sh" script for such purpose)

+`./useEnvs.sh local`

 4. Run databases and nginx in containers (check local.nginx.conf for right addresses):